Chuvash language: Finite verb forms

-The consonant -т of the present tense marker assimilates to the 3rd plural personal ending: -ҫҫĕ.
+The consonant -т of the present tense marker assimilates to the 3rd plural personal ending: -ҫҫӗ.
 The past tense allomorph -р- is used after vowels, while -т- is used after consonants.
 The simple past tense is used only for witnesses events, whereas retold events are expressed using the past participle suffix -н(ӑ) (see below).
 In addition to the iterative past, there is also an aspectual iterative suffix -кала- expressing repetitive action.

 There are also modal markers, which do not combine with tense markers and hence have sometimes been described as tenses of their own: